Do Business Here

 The USDA Forest Service and Minnesota DNR maintain an extensive network of forest roads across the county’s interior.

-The Grand Marais Cook County Airport CKC and Seaplane Base has a newly extended 5000-foot runway and heated hangar space.
+The Grand Marais Cook County Airport CKC and Seaplane Base has an extended 5,000-foot paved runway and heated hangar space.
 It is a U.S. Customs Landing Rights Airport, May 15 – October 15.
-The arrival/departure building will be renovated in 2017, providing a significant upgrade for pilots and the aviation community.
+The new arrival/departure building provides flight planning, conference room and limited crew rest, and showers for pilots and the aviation community.
 The Seaplane Base is located on Devil Track Lake.
-Learn more.

 Lake Superior boat access is available at Taconite Harbor, Tofte, Grand Marais, Horseshoe Bay and Grand Portage.